Easy Baked Italian Goat Cheese Dip Recipe

 - Festive Feta Dip

 I hope you give you enjoy this recipe, please give it a star rating below in the recipe card and PIN it to your favorite appetizer board.
 I really appreciate it!
-XO, Sheila
+From my table to yours with love, Sheila

 Equipment